Danville High School Wall of Fame

 Economic and Workforce Developer

-The President/CEO of the Vermilion Advantage; Vicki (Taylor) Haugen has been selected for induction to the Danville High School Wall of Fame.
-The 1975 DHS graduate has spent the past 34-years in service to economic and workforce development in Vermilion County.
+The President/CEO of Vermilion Advantage, Vicki (Taylor) Haugen, has been selected for induction to the Danville High School Wall of Fame.
+The 1975 DHS graduate has spent the past 34 years in service to economic and workforce development in Vermilion County.

-The work lead by Vicki Haugen in both economic and workforce development have drawn acclaim from regional, state, national and international sources.
+The work led by Vicki Haugen in both economic and workforce development has drawn acclaim from regional, state, national and international sources.
 A number of these programs have served as best practices for other communities and organizations.
 In her three decades of leadership, Vicki Haugen has changed the economic face of Vermilion County as no other individual person has.

 Mark Denman, Class of 1971